simonehagey/orbdot/docs/source/model_fitting.rst

     wasp12.run_ttv_fit(['t0', 'P0', 'PdE'], model='decay')
     wasp12.run_ttv_fit(['t0', 'P0', 'e0', 'w0', 'wdE'], model='precession')

-The algorithm operates by finding the best-fit transit timing model, subtracting it from the data, and then removing any data point whose nominal value falls outside a 3-:math:`\sigma` range from the mean of the residuals.
+The :meth:`~orbdot.transit_timing.TransitTiming.clip` method operates by determining the best-fit transit timing model, subtracting it from the data, and then removing any data point with a nominal value that falls outside of a 3-:math:`\sigma` range from the mean of the residuals.
 This process is repeated until no points fall outside the residuals, or until a maximum number of iterations has been reached.

 RV Model Fits
 -------------